Cheshmeh Mantash

-Cheshmeh Mantash (چشمه منتش) (Note: Also romanized as Chashmeh Mantash; also known as Chashmeh Mantas, Cheshmeh Mansh, and Cheshmeh Mīsh) is a village in Khosrowabad Rural District of Chang Almas District, Bijar County, Kurdistan province, Iran.
+Cheshmeh Mantash (چشمه منتش) (Note: Also romanized as Chashmeh Mantash; also known as Chashmeh Mantas, Cheshmeh Mansh, and Cheshmeh Mīsh) is a village in Khosrowabad Rural District of Chang Almas District in Bijar County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Kurds.

 Population

 At the time of the 2006 National Census, the village's population was 1,012 in 228 households.
 The following census in 2011 counted 936 people in 275 households.
-The 2016 census measured the population of the village as 876 people in 250 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 876 people in 250 households, the most populous in its rural district.